Call Mon-Sun:

 Getting off lorazepam safely, under the care of a doctor, a benzo detox program, or a wellness center, also means your treatment professional should offer some sound recommendations for maintaining a healthy lifestyle upon returning to your daily routine.
 Make sure to ask for resources and have a counselor or doctor already arranged for follow-up visits.

-A person will likely experience physical, mental, or emotional symptoms once becoming med-free, so finding a healthy daily routine is important.
-As a basic roadmap, a person recovering from benzo use, anxiety, or any mental health condition should follow a regimen that makes their health the top priority.
-Be sure to incorporate healthy activities and a well-planned diet to support neurochemistry repair.
+A person may still experience physical, mental, or emotional symptoms once becoming med-free, so finding a healthy daily routine is important.
+As a basic roadmap, a person recovering from benzodiazepine use, anxiety, or any mental health condition should follow a regimen that makes their health the top priority.
+Be sure to incorporate healthy exercise activities and a well-planned diet to support neurochemistry repair and healing the gut.
+The Ashton materials have helped many to find a practical path to recovery and these can be discussed with the prescriber where inpatient care is not accessible.
+5

 An individual leaving a recovery program prematurely, with no real plan in place, or having scheduled just one follow-up appointment per month will have a far lower rate of success than a person who is provided a daily regimen of holistic therapies, counseling, and nutrient therapy.
-Focusing your energy on your health is the best way to make sure your days keep getting brighter and will make any daily triggers that pop up less significant.
+Focusing your energy on your health is the best way to make sure your days keep getting brighter and will provide resources that can ease any symptoms that do pop up.

 Holistic Ativan Tapering and Treatment at Alternative to Meds Center

-methods to get off lorazepamAlternative to Meds Center is a holistic mental health and recovery center located in Sedona, Arizona.
+holistic ativan tapering sedona drug rehabAlternative to Meds Center is an inpatient holistic mental health and recovery center located in Sedona, Arizona.

-The program incorporates an educational segment into the tapering program, that explains much information about how to maintain good health after returning home.
+The program incorporates many educational segments into the tapering program, which give much information about how to maintain good health during recovery and after returning home.

-Protocols used in treatment include lab testing and analysis, orthomolecular nutrition-based therapies, neurotoxin removal, neurotransmitter rehabilitation, talk therapy, IV therapy, exercise, Chinese Traditional medicine, Equine-assisted therapy, and a wide range of adjunct treatments designed for true recovery.
+Protocols used in treatment include lab testing and analysis, orthomolecular nutrition-based therapies, neurotoxin removal, neurotransmitter rehabilitation, talk therapy, IV therapy, exercise, Chinese Traditional medicine, Equine-assisted therapy, diet correction, microbiome repair, and a wide range of adjunct treatments designed for true recovery.

-A person can turn their entire life around once becoming med-free.
+A person can turn their entire life around by becoming med-free.
+But it must be done precisely, and with adequate support.
 Thousands of cases of even the most severe condition have been assessed, treated, and safely assisted with the oversight of the medical team at Alternative to Meds.
+Ours is a client-centered program, within a friendly supportive context of professional and peer support.
 The best treatment protocols in the world are delivered at Alternative to Meds Center in the context of a well-managed, individually tailored Ativan dependency recovery program.
 Insurance-wise, the center is covered by the most widely used private insurers.
 Please contact us to find out more about how our Ativan tapering program in a comfortable and welcoming facility may be the answer you have been looking for.

 1. FDA Label Ativan (lorazepam oral tablets) [approval Sept 30, 1977] [cited 2023 April 14]